Temporary homes

 2019 — ongoing

-Dormitories are the only type of social housing that exists in Ukraine nowadays.
-They were constructed during the soviet epoch to host students and to offer the freedom of movement in the vast country it used to be.
-Since that time, buildings and living conditions haven’t changed that much but Ukraine and its people did.
-I photograph dormitories because they represent the co-existence of the soviet heritage and the new pro-European generation.
-This ambiguity attracts me and it represents the change of mentality in the country which is moving towards globalization.
+Student dormitories are the only type of social housing that exists in Ukraine nowadays.
+They were constructed during the soviet epoch and since that time, buildings and living conditions haven’t changed that much but Ukraine and its people did.
+I started to photograph dormitories in 2019 because they represented the co-existence of the soviet heritage and the new pro-European generation.
+This duality attracts me and it shows how the mentality of people from the ex-communist country changes due to globalization.
+Being inspired by Maidan revolution which started in 2013 by a student protest I wanted to make a sincere portrait of the generation born in independent Ukraine which turned towards European democratic values.

-In 2014 the world heard about The Revolution of Dignity in Ukraine and since then the western media have been writing about Ukrainian youth.
-I found that their representations were limited and focused mostly on the context of rave culture, poverty and war.
-When I started this project I wanted to make a sincere and subtle portrait of the generation born after 2000.
-Students who live in dormitories are young, smart, and full of hope.
-They have just left their families and moved into their first independent housing.
+Students who live in dormitories have just left their families and moved into their first independent housing.
 They stay in their small rooms for only 3 or 4 years, yet they decorate them with a personal touch.
-All these buildings which look cold and unified from the outside hide diverse rooms that unite soviet interiors and belongings, drawings, and posters of each student.
+All these buildings which look cold and unified from the outside hide diverse rooms that unite gloomy interiors and personal belongings, drawings, and posters of each student.
 Neither a family house nor a rented flat, dormitories are a kind of cocoon: the place of transition from teenage years to an adult life.